 - Profile photo

-The required sections will instantly catapult your progress bar to a 60% complete.
-To achieve 100% completion you will need to choose from a variety of the following additional sections:
+The required sections will instantly catapult your progress bar to 50% complete.
+To achieve 100% completion you will need to choose from a variety of the following additional sections.

 - Portfolio items (5% each, max 20%)